1 An Artist of the Floating World

 #9 Strange Weather in Tokyo

-Just like Old City is to Kyoto, this great read by Hiromi Kawakami is a great alteranative guide to Tokyo.
+Just like Old City is to Kyoto, this great read by Hiromi Kawakami is a great alternative guide to Tokyo.
 The story focuses on an intense relationship turned into love between a young women and her former high school teacher whom she calls “sensei”.
 I strangely read this one during a winter to Lofoten Islands and immediately wanted to travel to Japan once again.
 The story follows the change of seasons in mainly Tokyo walking us through all things Japanese starting with warm sake and continuing with iced cold beer (well this one may not be purely Japanese but they sure love it a lot in Japan!).
+I also read the more recent the Nakano Thrift Shop by the same author.
+While it took me sometime to start enjoying the book, once you get into the quirks of the characters almost half way through the book, it becomes a very engaging read.